markarko/markarko/README.md

 - 👀 I’m interested in web and game development
 - 🌱 I’m currently learning Angular alongside some back-end technologies
 - 💞️ I’m looking to collaborate on a web project with an IT company
-- 📫 Read me at markolitovchenko24@gmail.com
+- 📫 Reach me at markolitovchenko24@gmail.com